geraintpalmer/SAS-R/LabSheets/Week_03.md

     print goodphonebook['Brayden']
     ~~~

-    **Note valid keys must be strings or numerical variables but anything can be a value of a key.**
+    **Note: A key must be a string or a numerical variable.
+The associated value of a key can be anything.**

     [Video hint](http://www.youtube.com/watch?v=CuyHg-1Let0)